Space-time extremes of severe US thunderstorm environments: Case study

-We assessed our model's performance on the validation set specified in Section~\ref{Subsec_ChoiceValidationDataSet}.
-Figure~\ref{fig:extcoeff_models} shows that the theoretical pairwise extremal coefficients computed from our model agree with the empirical ones, despite slight underestimation in the right panel.
-For PROD and SRH in the chosen window-month combinations, higher values of ENSO are associated with lower empirical extremal coefficients than when ENSO $\approx 0^{\circ}$C, which is not the case for CAPE in the chosen window in August; our model captures these effects well, and has satisfactory overall out-sample performance.

-The few departures between our model and the data probably stem from the spatially-constant extremal dependence in our model and the heterogeneity of the region in terms of weather influences, reflected by the spatially-varying suitability of max-stability, as seen in Section~\ref{Subsec_ChoiceValidationDataSet}. \citet[][Figure~8]{koch2020trendPROD} showed that the February maxima at each grid point increase significantly with ENSO around the Gulf of Mexico, but decrease significantly with ENSO over the rest of the region.
-The marginal impact of ENSO varies across space, and its effects on the dependence may vary over space.
-The fact that the models' extremal coefficient is computed for particular values of distance and ENSO, whereas the boxplots of Figure~\ref{fig:extcoeff_models} are built using a range of distances and ENSO values, may also contribute to the departures.
+We assessed our model's \REVV{out-sample} performance \REVV{on three randomly chosen months-region-variable combinations for which only the validation grid points have been considered.
+In each case, we pooled together two consecutive months to have enough data to estimate the empirical extremal coefficients.} Figure~\ref{fig:extcoeff_models} \REVV{(Supplementary Material)} shows that the theoretical pairwise extremal coefficients computed from our model agree with the empirical ones.
+For \REVV{PROD} and SRH in the chosen \REVV{month-region} combinations, higher values of ENSO are associated with lower empirical extremal coefficients than when ENSO $\approx 0^{\circ}$C, which is not the case for \REVV{CAPE} in the chosen \REVV{month-region in the middle panel}. \REVV{Our model captures these various effects well (for the middle panel, the gap between the two theoretical curves is not significant as associated confidence bounds overlap), and has satisfactory overall out-sample performance.} The few departures between our model and the data probably stem from the spatially-constant extremal dependence in our model within each region, though some spatial heterogeneity remains in each case.
+The fact that the models' extremal coefficient is computed for particular values of distance, \REVV{month} and ENSO, whereas the boxplots of Figure~\ref{fig:extcoeff_models} are built using a range of distances, \REVV{months and ENSO phases}, may also contribute to the departures.